yuvalmGS/gigaspaces-wiki-jekyll/xap97/document-pojo-interoperability.markdown

 This feature is new 8.0.1.
 In previous releases, there's no implicit conversion of nested properties.
 {%endnote%}

-# Local View / Local Cache
+# Local View / Cache

 [Local View](./local-view.html) and [Local Cache](./local-cache.html) supports both POJOs and Documents.
 Unlike an embedded space, the entry is stored in the cache as a user object (either POJO or document), which speeds up query performance since the result entries do not have to be transformed.